 The goal of media psychologists is to try to answer those questions by combining an understanding of human behavior, cognition, and emotions with an equal understanding of media technologies.
 Unlike some types of media studies, media psychology is not just concerned with content.
 Media psychology looks at the whole system.
 There is no beginning and no end.
 It is a continual loop including the technology developer, content producer, content perceptions, and user response.
 Just as Bandera describes social cognitive theory as the reciprocal action between environment, behavior, and cognition, so does media psychology evaluate the interactive process of the system.
 There is no chicken, no egg to this system.
 They all coexist and coevolve with each other.

-There is no consensus among academicians and practitioners as to the definition or scope of media psychology.
-This is because the field must be representative of not only the work currently being done, but also the work that needs to be done.
+There is no consensus among academicians and practitioners as to the scope of media psychology.
+This is because the field must be representative of not only the work currently being done but also the work that needs to be done.
 This is a field that changes every time iTunes releases a new mobile app or a new social media platform appears.

 The same heuristics impact the popular perception of the field of psychology.
 There is a wide world of psychology beyond the narrow view of clinical applications that evoke images of Freud and talk therapy.
-So it wasn’t surprising in the early days of the field, when media psychology is perceived as a psychologist appearing in the media, such as the radio shrink for many years Dr. Toni Grant or the infamous Dr. Phil.
-This view of media psychology also has links to the origins of first division (46) for Media Psychology of the American Psychological Association (APA).
-Due to the prevalence of mass media relative to other media technologies, it was home for several psychologists with media platforms or who regularly appeared in the media as experts.
-The initial emphasis in Division 46 on training psychologists to effectively appear in the media, how to deliver psychological information over the media, the ethical limitations of doing therapy using media, and as a watchdog for the accurate portrayal of psychologists in the media far outweighed the emphasis on research looking at media use and development.
+So it wasn’t surprising in the early days of the field, when media psychology was perceived as a psychologist appearing in the media, such as the radio shrink for many years Dr. Toni Grant or the infamous Dr. Phil.
+This view of media psychology also has links to the origins of the first division (46) for Media Psychology of the American Psychological Association (APA).
+Due to the prevalence of mass media relative to other media technologies, it was home to several psychologists with media platforms or who regularly appeared in the media as experts.
+The initial emphasis in Division 46 was on training psychologists to effectively appear in the media, how to deliver psychological information over the media, the ethical limitations of doing therapy using media, and as a watchdog for the accurate portrayal of psychologists in the media far outweighed the emphasis on research looking at media use and development.

-Part of the confusion also comes from the cross-disciplinary aspects of media psychology.
-Not all people doing what I would call ‘media psychology’ are psychologists.
-In fact, much of the early work came from marketing and advertising and the bulk of the research in media psychology has been published in academic and applied disciplines beyond psychology, such as sociology, communications and media studies, education, computer and information sciences, as well as business management and marketing.
+There is a significant cross-disciplinary aspect of media psychology.
+Not all people working in media psychology are psychologists.
+In fact, much of the early work came from marketing and advertising and the bulk of the research in media psychology has been published in academic and applied disciplines beyond psychology, such as sociology, communications, anthropology, media studies, education, computer, and information sciences, as well as business management and marketing.
 What has often been challenging is the lack of intellectual cross-pollination.
-Media psychology seeks to address that by bringing together all these approaches and vocabularies with the recognition that communication, cognition, and emotions are pretty fundamental to human experience and therefore have, by definition, foundations in psychological thought.
+Media psychology seeks to address that by bringing together all these approaches and vocabularies with the recognition that communication, cognition, and emotions are fundamental to human experience and therefore have, by definition, foundations in psychological thought.